Skip to Content

 Medium Positive Portrayals Negative Portrayals

-Literature Harry Potter’s Hedwig The Owls in Macbeth
+Literature Harry Potter’s Hedwig Macbeth’s death omens

 Changing Attitudes Towards Owl Symbolism